hageyahhoo/Agile2020/proposal.md

 - Experiences of **leading/coaching Test Automation/DevOps activities** in your organization
 - Experiences of **struggling with disputes among developers, testers, managers, and so on**
 - (Rough) understanding of **Behavior-Driven Development (BDD)**

+⭐️Advice from Lisa
+I don't understand your prerequisite knowledge.
+Does one really need experience writing test scripts, coding, or building CI/CD pipelines to discuss building relationships with decision-makers and developers?

+Maybe the prerequisites are only for understanding the microservers?
+I don't know if conference attendees would even bother to read the prerequisite knowledge, but if they do, it would probably cut out a lot of the potential audience.